Search

 In summary, such attacks pose a great threat to data, reinforcing why it’s important to carry out frequent and thorough data backups and have the right protection in place.

 Should your hardware fail or get damaged, it poses a threat to data.
-Hardware failures, such as aging components, manufacturing defects or overheating, can all lead to data being lost.
+Hardware failures, such as ageing components, manufacturing defects or overheating, can all lead to data being lost.
 If key hardware components such as a hard drive fail, data could be lost forever.
 Vital project or customer information on a failed hardware system may no longer be accessible.

 Hardware damage from physical impacts also poses a threat.
 If a computer is broken due to being dropped or hit, the data on it may no longer be accessible.
 Exposure to harsh environments can also cause hardware damage; should water or dust get into the system, it may malfunction.
 Hardware can also get stolen, meaning all data stored on it is also stolen, often forever.
 All this can have an incredibly damaging impact on businesses.

-Human error is arguably the biggest advocate for the importance of all aspects of security, not just data backup.
+Human error is arguably the biggest reason for the importance of all aspects of security, not just data backup.
 In fact, according to a 2024 Report by Verizon, 68 percent of breaches involved a human element.
 Accidental deletion of important files or file overwrites, users neglecting software updates, weak password management, improper data handling, falling for phishing scams, the human-caused damages to hardware like a dropped laptop, even forgetting to save work leading to data loss; they’re all a common occurrence in businesses.

 All of these human-error related occurrences can lead to permanent loss of data, whether that be previous versions of documents or confidential customer records – and, if that data isn’t backed up correctly, it can be damaged or lost for good.